 - Status Information Letter from Selective Service

 Applicants Age 31 and Over

 Failure to register for Selective Service does not prevent a man who is at least 31 years of age from demonstrating that he is eligible for naturalization.
 This is because the applicant's failure to register would be outside of the statutory five-year period during which the applicant must show that he is of good moral character and disposed to the good order and happiness of the United States.
 (Note: The applicant must be at least 31 years of age on the day Form N-400 is mailed to USCIS to create the five years of permanent residence since turning 26.)
 In accordance with the USCIS Policy Manual, applicants for naturalization who are age 31 or older are eligible for naturalization even if they knowingly and willfully failed to register.
 Thus a man’s failure to register with Selective Service does not make him ineligible for naturalization because he is age 31 or older.

 Generally, USCIS should not ask applicants who are age 31 or older to provide a status information letter.
 However, if asked for such a letter, the applicant may submit this formal letter from the SSS to address the situation.

 Seeking Legal Advice After Failing to Register for Selective Service

 Failing to register for Selective Service can be grounds for USCIS to deny Form N-400, Application for Naturalization.
 Many immigration attorneys will recommend that their clients wait until age 31 to apply to ensure five years of good moral character.

 Applicants between 26 and 31 years of age should contact an immigration attorney before filing Form N-400, Application for Naturalization.
-Although the applicant may prepare sworn declarations on his own, the guidance of an experienced attorney will always be more successful.
+Although the applicant may prepare sworn declarations on his own, the guidance from an experienced attorney will generally produce the best results for your situation.